brson/treasuretree/solana-hackathon.md

 [`Account`]: https://docs.rs/solana-sdk/1.6.9/solana_sdk/account/struct.Account.html

-After some further hacking I realize that `Account` is deserializeble via serde.
+After some further hacking I realize that `Account` is deserializeble via serde, but I'm beginning to think this `Account` is not the same as the `Account` type in the TypeScript API.